reema0814/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB-08-v2.md

     √ container on the IoT Edge module network can connect to IoT Hub MQTT port - OK
     ```

-    If the connection fails, double-check the connection string value in **config.toml**.

 1. To exit the VM shell, enter the following command:

     ```bash
     exit
     ```

-    > **Important**: The connection to the VM should close and the cloud shell prompt should be displayed.
+    > **Note**: The connection to the VM should close and the cloud shell prompt should be displayed.

 ### Task 3: Download SSL certs from VM to Cloud Shell